CoisiniStar/MDF-FND/README.md

 # MDF
-MDF Framework for Multimodal Fake News Detection
+A Dynamic Fusion Framework for Multimodal False News Detection